+About

 Erica graduated with a BFA in Illustration from Parsons The New School for Design in 2007, having also studied painting at Lorenzo De' Medici in Florence, Italy.
 After graduation, she founded an after-school mural program for inner-city youth in her hometown of Asbury Park, New Jersey, before earning her Masters in the Arts of Teaching from Monmouth University in 2011.

-Her commitment to art as a tool for community building led her to Cameroon, where she served as Art Director at the American School of Yaoundé and implemented "The Meaningful Mural Project" at Foyer de l'Espérance Orphanage, teaching students to create public art that speaks to their community.
+Her passion for art as community-building led her to Cameroon as Art Director at the American School of Yaoundé.
+There, she created "The Meaningful Mural Project" at Foyer de l'Espérance Orphanage, teaching students to make public art that speaks to their community.
 Currently, Erica teaches visual arts at The Willis Avenue School, working with students in the South Bronx while continuing to develop her own artistic practice.

 To contact erica for commissions, exhibitions or sales